Lane-Level Route Planning for Autonomous Vehicles: Experiments

 \section{Experiments}

 \seclab{experiments}

 We implemented the presented router in our autonomous vehicle software at Ike for routing class-A trucks on highways (Ike was acquired by Nuro in 2021) and at Nuro to route delivery robots on surface streets.
-As it is challenging to effectively visualize the routing results on expansive road networks, we illustrate the rich class of routing behavior our algorithm can generate in two constructed but representative scenarios for various parameter values.
+As it is challenging to effectively visualize the routing results on expansive road networks, we first illustrate the rich class of routing behavior our algorithm can generate in two constructed but representative scenarios for various parameter values.
+We then show some examples of the routing behavior on more compact real-world networks.